AlexSzatmary/puzzle-bicycle/README.md

 ![](pic/Level-3.png)

 Level 3 places bulbs that are the only way to illuminate a certain dot cell.
 For this simple puzzle, that level completes the solution.
+There are also higher levels.

 Check for Contradictions immediately tells you if you have picked a wrong answer and shows why.
 This can spoil puzzles.